List of DC Comics characters: N: Nuklon

 Nuklon is the name of two characters appearing in American comic books published by DC Comics.

 Gerome McKenna

 Gerome McKenna is one of the first official subjects for Lex Luthor's "Everyman Project".
-Luthor's project grants super-powers to McKenna who is given the codename Nuklon after Luthor buys the rights to Infinity Inc. from the Pemberton Estate.
+Luthor's project grants super-powers to McKenna who is given the codename Nuklon after Luthor buys the rights to Infinity Inc. from Sylvester Pemberton's estate.

-After Luthor deactivates his powers, Gerome gains the ability to create an evil clone of himself.
-He kills the original before being killed by DeSaad.
+After Luthor disables his powers, McKenna enters a deep state of depression and self-absorption.
+McKenna later develops the ability to create a fully functional, independently thinking duplicate of himself, seemingly without control.
+However this version is dark and amoral, wishing to replace the original.
+McKenna's dark double is later captured by DeSaad and conditioned to be a fighter in the Dark Side Club.
+The clone kills McKenna, gaining autonomy.
+However, DeSaad activates a machine that strips all but three of the remaining Everyman subjects of their powers, causing the clone to fade away.

 Number None

-Number None is a character appearing in American comic books published by DC Comics.

-Number None is the abstract manifestation of a concept bad luck, manifesting as anything or anyone getting in someone's way, but never being a specific person or thing.
+Number None is the abstract manifestation of bad luck, manifesting as anything or anyone getting in someone's way, but not a specific person or thing.
 It joined the Brotherhood of Dada per Mr. Nobody's request, manifesting in that moment as a door that Agent "!" walked into to signal its joining of the Brotherhood.